The Complete Beginner’s Guide to Sales Funnels

 In 1911, Lewis added a fifth step to his funnel, adding “permanent satisfaction” to AIDA, making it AIDAP.

-Lewis did this emphasize the importance of customer satisfaction on repeat purchases.
+Lewis did this to emphasize the importance of customer satisfaction on repeat purchases.

 This is a critical point.

 Selling to current or previous customers is almost always cheaper and easier than selling to brand new customers.